Smoked Pork Butt

 3: Place your fully seasoned pork butt directly on the smoker grate, fat side up and insert your smoker‘s thermometer probe.
 Smoke for several hours until the internal temperature of the meat reaches 160° F.

-4: Once pork butt reaches 160° F, wrap it in non-coated butcher paper and place back on smoker to continue smoking until the internal temperature reaches 203° F.
+4: Once pork butt reaches 160° F, wrap it in non-coated butcher paper and place back on the smoker to continue smoking until the internal temperature reaches 203° F.

 6: Unwrap pork butt and place in a large serving dish.
 Pull out the shoulder blade bone and discard.
 “Pull” your pork using heat-resistant grilling gloves or meat claws.